 The lack of substantial safety studies on such products may be seen as a drawback, as some cell and gene therapies, especially CAR-T cell (chimeric antigen receptor) therapies, can have significant safety issues.

 These measures announced will do little to address the main issue that has inhibited the uptake of gene therapies – cost.
 With Spark’s Luxturna costing $850,000 per treatment and the two approved CAR-T therapies also in the hundreds of thousands, there is a debate about whether these prices can be justified.
 Given the lack of long-term efficacy/safety data that will be required in this process, there will be no guarantees that the treatments are in fact a lifelong cure.
 In Europe, several cell and gene therapies have been withdrawn from the market either due to safety concerns or due to low market uptake.
 It remains to be seen if the US will suffer any such consequences due to the fast track procedure.

 Investment in gene therapy research is growing now more than ever, with the FDA receiving over 100 investigational new drug applications involving gene therapies over the last 12 months.
 This move will be welcomed by companies working in this area, with the faster approval process leading to potentially faster access for patients in need of life-changing treatments.
 This move shows that the FDA is actively taking steps to prepare for the coming influx of gene therapies to the market and working with pharmaceutical companies to improve the regulatory process.
 Dr. Gottlieb spoke about the great potential of cell and gene therapies, acknowledging that in the future they “will soon become the mainstay of how we treat a wide range of illness.”

 Partners4Access specialize in advising clients on market access of orphan and cell and gene therapies and orphan drugs.
-If you require further advice with your market access strategy please get in touch at contact@partners4access.
+If you require further advice with your market access strategy please get in touch at [email protected]

 Author: Max Rex